This is my latest monthly column for The Catholic Free Press.

 The constant emphasis on the ugliness of our world can skew our vision, robbing us of hope that goodness still exists.
 Yet it’s all around us if we look for it: pockets of quiet and gentle people who love, laugh, cry and celebrate together.
 Pockets in our families, churches, cities and towns.
 And in live kitten cams.
 Reminders that the love of God is alive and well and that we are called to share his love with everyone around us.

 This is why, for me, live kitten cams go far beyond obsessing over kittens.
 It’s a concrete reminder that grace exists, moving us to life-giving and wonderful things.

 That’s what I learned from crazy cat people; I am proud to be one!

 p.s.
 I put together a scrapbook of pictures from Foster Dad John’s litters (including his special girl, Trillian) into a book called

 The Critter Room Memory Book – order your copy for $15.95 and $7.15 will go to support Purrfect Pals.

 to subscribe to this blog.

-Keep up with news and free giveaways regarding Susan’s new book, River of Grace!
+Keep up with news regarding Susan’s new books, River of Grace

 Susan Bailey, Author, Speaker, Musician on Facebook and Twitter